 - Letter of Intent = December 30, 2022

-The National Predictive Modeling Tool Initiative (NPMTI), which operates under the auspices of the USDA-ARS, is issuing a Request for Proposals (RFP) to support NPMTI goals in FY2022 as explained below:
+The National Predictive Modeling Tool Initiative (NPMTI), which operates under the auspices of the USDA-ARS, is issuing a Request for Proposals (RFP) to support NPMTI goals in FY2023.

 The Initiative is a multi-year and multi-crop program that aims to develop modeling tools to predict diseases and mycotoxins affecting U.S. row crops to better inform management decisions.
 The overall goals of the NPMTI are to:

 4) Monitor pathogens and microbial diversity in the environment, including, but not limited to crop residues, soils, and air.